 Alia Hamada Forrest, Executive Director

 Alia Hamada Forrest is the Executive Director of Roslindale Village Main Street and has lived in Boston since 2003, but originally hails from Phoenix, Arizona.
-She has a wide-range of interests and work experience — she’s worked as a children’s book editor, as a barista and prep cook at a pie cafe, an AmeriCorps Massachusetts Promise Fellow at 826 Boston, and most extensively for the last 10 years in Boston and Cambridge, as a non-profit program and volunteer manager.
+She has a wide-range of interests and work experience — she’s worked as a children’s book editor, as a barista and prep cook at a pie cafe, an AmeriCorps Massachusetts Promise Fellow at 826 Boston, and most extensively for the last several years in Boston and Cambridge, as a non-profit program and volunteer manager.
 Alia enjoys building community with others and providing opportunities for folks of all ages to become engaged volunteers in their own neighborhoods.

 Alia also has a passion for arts and culture (she has a Masters in Fine Arts in Creative Writing and is a published poet), working with young people, and eating/cooking delicious food.
 Additionally, Alia lives in Roslindale with her husband and young daughter.